December 17, 1884 – Fighting Oilfield Fires with Cannons

 Although 600 Washington wells would be drilled in 24 counties by 2010, only one produced commercial quantities of oil.
 It was completed by Sunshine Mining in 1959 about 600 yards north of the failed Hawksworth site.
 That Sunshine well, Washington’s only commercial producer, was closed in 1961.

-Washington is not a good state for petroleum exploration, notes a geologist with the Washington Department of Natural Resources.
+Washington has not been a good state for petroleum exploration, noted a geologist at the Washington Department of Natural Resources in 1997.
 “The geology is too broken up and it does not have the kind of sedimentary basins they have off the coast of California.”
 Learn more about West Coast geology in California Oil Seeps.

 December 21, 1842 – Birth of an Oil Town “Bird’s-Eye View” Artist